meireles/spectrolab/README.md

 ## Contributing

 In an effort to keep things tidy and in running order, __direct commits to master are discouraged__.
-The master branch of the "meireles/spectrolab" forkis is protected.
+The master branch of the "meireles/spectrolab" fork is protected.

 I also use a [__pre-commit hook__](https://stackoverflow.com/questions/40462111/git-prevent-commits-in-master-branch) in my local repo that prevents me from breaking my own policy!
 I suggest you do the same.